 The conjugateHeatFoam solver is very dependent on the mesh and the timestep.
-Small cells require a small time step and vice versa.
+Small cells requires a small time step and vice versa.
 In this case set the deltaT to 0.00001 and writeInterval to 1000 and the endTime to 0.06.
-It is enough to set the PISO algorithm to nCorrectors 2; in the fvSolution.
+Its enough to set the PISO algorithm to nCorrectors 2; in the fvSolution.